ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-developer-guide.md

 ```
 </details>

+## Build

+When maven builds are performed, if you find service classes get overwritten, you can tell openapi-generator to ignore (not overwrite) the files.
+See [BIP OpenAPI v3 Developer Guide - .openapi-generator-ignore](./openapi-v3-developer-guide.md#openapi-generator-ignore)

+It may be necessary at times to tell Maven to update the artifacts in its local repo.
+Force maven to update libraries:
+- In STS, right-click your reactor project and select _Maven > Update Project... > Force Update of Snapshots/Releases_.
+- At command line, add `-U`, for example: `$ mvn clean install -U`

+It may be necessary to run the build more than one time for necessary artifacts to get generated correctly.

 ## Generated code

 Each time a maven build runs for a service project, the API interface classes and model classes are rebuilt.